 It is where the child begins to learn language sounds.
 Your words to your child impact heavily on your child’s prowess in communication, reading, writing, listening, and comprehension.

 With Covid 19, you have to do more than just talk to your child.
 You have to actively help them translate the words spoken to them to reading and writing.
-In fact, you as a parent could make reading and writing enjoyable to your child than your child’s teacher ever could.
+In fact, you as a parent could make reading and write more enjoyable for your child than your child’s teacher ever could.

-You can give the child, the creative freedom alongside learning their teacher could not afford to give.
-You could give your child custom papers or even college paper research that would make writing intriguing to them.
+You can give the child, creative freedom alongside learning their teacher could not afford to give.
+You could give your child custom papers or online essay writer research that would make writing intriguing to them.

 Make reading and writing a parent-child activity for your child.
 Spend time with them when doing this and your bond would even grow stronger.
 Read books, comics, magazines, or any other written materials with your child.

 Trace words with your finger when you read to them, identify pictures, and differentiate them from written words.
 Also, read each line repeatedly to let your child begin to have feel for certain words, show them where to read from, and talk about the book generally.